 In addition to regular Grouse Mountain winter activities like skiing, snowboarding, skating and snowshoeing, during the 2-day non-stop event there is also dancing to DJ music, special evening snowshoeing tours and other fun activities.

-Below is the event schedule and list of activities for the 24 Hours of Winter event in 2018.
-(Note: details are subject to change.)
+Below was the event schedule and list of activities for the 24 Hours of Winter event in 2020.
+(Note: Details were subject to change.
+Schedules in future years will likely be similar.)

 - Snowshoeing – from 9 am until dusk on Saturday and Sunday, plus additional special guided night tours.